 - Add water, a little at a time, until the dough holds together.

-- Place dough into silicone molds.
+- Press the dough into silicone molds.
 Place the molds on top of a baking sheet to easily transfer them in and out of the oven.

 - Bake at 350°F for 15 to 18 minutes.